tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 . . oops
 ```

-Finally, `cond` form is similar to if-else-if structures in other languages.
+Finally, the `cond` form is similar to if-else-if structures in other
-For example:
+languages:

 ```scheme
 (define (sign n)